RobStarek/QOLO_snippets/README.md

 ## WaveplateBox
 Toolbox of commonly used function for waveplate-polarization manipulation in Jones formalism.
 Contains search routines for arbitrary state preparation and a search for arbitrary single-qubit preparation.

+***

+## ChoiBox
+A little collection of function for creating, finding and transforming unitary to Choi matrices.